sotrh/learn-wgpu/docs/beginner/tutorial9-models/README.md

 }
 ```

-You'll notice that our `Model` struct has a `Vec` for the `meshes`, and for `materials`.
+You'll notice that our `Model` struct has a `Vec` for the `meshes` and `materials`.
 This is important as our obj file can include multiple meshes and materials.
 We still need to create the `Mesh` and `Material` classes, so let's do that.

 ```rust
 pub struct Material {